A Shadow of the Past: Writing

-After the prologue, the episode features an older Galadriel though one who is still much younger than she is in The Lord of the Rings.
-To approach a young character who is actually centuries old, actress Morfydd Clark felt that naïveté would show in Elves as arrogance.
-She said there was an "innocence to [Galadriel's] arrogance" which she based on a quote from the character about "how with gaining wisdom, there's a loss of innocence".
+After the prologue, the episode jumps forward to an older Galadriel who is still much younger than she is in The Lord of the Rings.
+Actress Morfydd Clark felt naïveté would show in Elves as arrogance, and was influenced by a quote from the character about "how with gaining wisdom, there's a loss of innocence".
 Galadriel's characterization in the series differs from the "elder stateswoman" that she is portrayed as in The Lord of the Rings, allowing the series to show her journey to becoming that version of the character.
 The writers took inspiration from Tolkien's description of a younger Galadriel as being a strong fighter of "Amazon disposition".
-Another key difference is that Galadriel does not yet have a Ring of Power which will have a big impact on her later in the story.
-Clark said the Elves of the Second Age feel the weight of their actions during the First, and Galadriel feels the weight of losing her three brothers during the war.
+Clark said the Elves of the Second Age feel the weight of their actions during the First, and Galadriel feels the weight of losing her brothers during the war.
 She said Galadriel is lonely and wearied as the sole survivor of her family.
-The episode highlights her relationship with Finrod who Clark said was a particular favorite among fans of Tolkien.
-After Finrod's death, this relationship is symbolized by her taking his dagger and vowing to continue his search for the Dark Lord Sauron.
+The episode highlights her relationship with Finrod, who Clark said was a particular favorite among fans of Tolkien.
+After Finrod's death, this relationship is symbolized by her taking his dagger and vowing to continue his search for Sauron.

-The episode ends with a key decision for Galadriel in which she chooses to hunt for Sauron in Middle-earth rather than enter the land of Valinor to live in eternal peace.
-Tolkien did not explain why Galadriel chose to remain in Middle-earth in his writings, though he considered several reasons including her pride, choosing to remain with her husband Celeborn, or being banned from Valinor for an unknown reason.
+The episode ends with a key decision for Galadriel in which she chooses to hunt for Sauron rather than enter Valinor to live in peace.
+Tolkien did not explain why Galadriel chose to remain in Middle-earth in his writings, but he considered several reasons including her pride, choosing to remain with her husband Celeborn, or being banned from Valinor for an unknown reason.
 This gave the writers leeway to create their own reason, which is Galadriel's choice to continue Finrod's hunt for Sauron.
 Clark said Galadriel has a feeling of hiraeth, a Welsh word meaning "a yearning and longing", in wanting to finish "what she was meant to do".
+At the same time as her decision, "The Stranger" crashes in a meteor.
+The showrunners said he lands "quite literally in [the Harfoots'] backyard", and executive producer Lindsey Weber added that this moment was one of their foundational ideas for the series.
+Payne and McKay felt it was a momentous enough event to unite the different storylines, despite the major characters being spread across Middle-earth; they all watch the meteor from their own locations.